-Physician, philosopher, author, poet and distinguished supporter of Humanism
+Physician, philosopher, author, poet and Patron of Humanists UK

 I am a humanist and see my work as a doctor and as a philosopher as respectively an expression of, and as setting out the case for, my humanist convictions.